Skip to main content

 Create new organization

-4. If you use private modules:
+4. If you use private modules, see this docs section.

 5. If you need to customize how Infracost runs, add an infracost.yml or infracost.yml.tmpl config file in the Repo > my repo > Settings tab, or to the root of your repo.
 The GitHub App will automatically use that file if it's present.
 The app will also apply any usage values defined in the infracost-usage.yml usage file at the root of the repo.